Program Overview

 Global Scholars develop global competence through the following program requirements:

-- Four credits of sustained learning in a world language or evidence of language proficiency at or above Intermediate High on the ACTFL scale.
+- Three credits of sustained learning in a world language or evidence of language proficiency at or above Intermediate High on the ACTFL scale.
+English Learners meet the world language requirement by taking 4 credits of academic coursework, facilitated in English.
 (Language learners may also be interested in pursuing a Wisconsin Seal of Biliteracy.)

 - Eight reflections on global learning and cultural literacy development through reading 4 or more books (fiction or non-fiction), and including up to 4 learning experiences through art, music, films, podcasts, and community-based cultural events.